Research

 Effects of harvest on wolf populations in the Rocky Mountains

 Public harvest is frequently used to manage wildlife populations and mitigate human-wildlife conflict.
 Because of their social structure, the response of wolf populations to harvest management can be complex and understanding that complexity can help wildlife managers evaluate the efficacy of management, meet management objectives, and inform future decisions.
-My thesis focused on understanding how pubic harvest affected the distribution of wolf packs in southwestern Alberta, where wolves are managed under a long-term harvest regime, and whether immigration into packs maintained population densities in southwestern Alberta and in central Idaho, where harvest management only recently began.
-Using hunter surveys, non-invasively sampled genetic data from scat, and occupancy models, I found that the number and distribution of packs in southwestern Alberta were stable during my study period, but observed frequent turnover of individuals in the study packs, suggesting that harvest affected within-pack dynamics more so than between-pack dynamics.
+My thesis focused on understanding how pubic harvest affected the distribution of wolf packs in southwestern Alberta, where wolves were managed under a long-term harvest regime, and whether immigration into packs maintained population densities in southwestern Alberta and in central Idaho, where harvest management only recently began.
+Using hunter surveys, non-invasive genetic data collected from scat, and occupancy models, I found that the number and distribution of packs in southwestern Alberta were stable during my study period, but observed frequent turnover of individuals in the study packs, suggesting that harvest affected within-pack dynamics more so than between-pack dynamics.
 Using a variety of genetic analyses and generalized linear models I also found that harvest reduced the density of pack-dwelling wolves in central Idaho but immigration did not change in response to harvest.
 The density of wolves and proportion of immigrants detected in southwestern Alberta were similarly low, suggesting that immigration does not always compensate for harvest mortality, as is often assumed.
+Learn more about the ongoing research this study was a part of at https://www.graywolfresearch.org/.

 Related publications